Our Services & Pricing

 Should I retrofit my vents or replace them?

 Both.
-The right choice depends on your home and budget.
-A mesh retrofit is the most affordable option — we install stainless steel ember-resistant mesh behind your existing louvers, starting at $45 per vent.
-It's the right call for budget-conscious homeowners or homes where existing vents are still in good condition.
-Full vent replacement is the higher-tier option for homes in Very High Fire Hazard Severity Zones (VHFHSZ) — we replace your existing vents with ASTM E2886-certified ember- and flame-resistant assemblies that include intumescent components designed to seal shut under direct flame exposure.
-Our specialist will recommend the right tier for your home during the free assessment.
+The right choice depends on your home.
+A mesh retrofit using Wildfire Defense Mesh ember mesh installed behind your existing louvers is the fast, budget-friendly option — the right call when your existing vents are still in good condition.
+Full Brandguard vent replacement is the higher-tier option for homes in Very High Fire Hazard Severity Zones (VHFHSZ) — ASTM E2886-certified ember- and flame-resistant assemblies with intumescent components designed to seal shut under direct flame exposure.
+We'll recommend the right tier for your home during your free assessment.

-What is Pro-Defense Spray and what does it protect?
+What is Phos-Chek FORTIFY and what does it protect?

-What’s the difference between Pro-Defense Spray and FireFree 88?
+What's the difference between Phos-Chek FORTIFY and FireFree 88?

 Different surfaces, different products.
-Pro-Defense Spray is for exposed structural wood and substructures — eaves, framing, plywood lips, fascia.
-FireFree 88 + FfE Topcoat is a two-layer system designed specifically for wood and wood-composite siding on the visible exterior of your home.
-FireFree 88 forms the fire-retardant base; the FfE topcoat seals it and matches standard exterior paint so the finished result looks indistinguishable from regular siding.
-If you have wood siding that can’t reasonably be replaced with fiber cement, FireFree 88 transforms it into a fire-resistant surface without changing how your home looks.
-Projects start at $1,500.
+Phos-Chek FORTIFY is a long-term fire retardant for landscape vegetation and exposed structural wood — eaves, framing, plywood lips, fascia, and substructures.
+FireFree 88 + FfE Topcoat is a two-layer system designed specifically for wood and wood-composite siding on the visible exterior of your home: FireFree 88 forms the fire-retardant base, and the FfE topcoat seals it and matches standard exterior paint so the finished result looks indistinguishable from regular siding.
+If you have wood siding that can't reasonably be replaced with fiber cement, FireFree 88 transforms it into a fire-resistant surface without changing how your home looks.

 Can you protect my deck and fence?

 Yes.
 Wood decks and fences are one of the most under-protected wildfire vulnerabilities on a home.
 Embers settle between deck boards, ignite, and travel directly to the structure — a wood fence connected to the home is a fuse.
 DeckGuard is a fire-resistant coating applied to wood decks, fences, and connected wood structures, formulated to withstand foot traffic, weather, and UV exposure without sacrificing fire resistance.
-Decks and fences start at $500.
-It’s the most affordable insurance you can buy for the parts of your property most likely to ignite.
+It's one of the most affordable improvements you can make for the parts of your property most likely to ignite.